Aleksei Brusilov: Legacy

 His war memoirs were translated into English and published in 1930 as A Soldier's Notebook, 1914–1918.
 Following the October Revolution, he served the Bolsheviks and joined the Red Army.
 Many pro-tsarist historians avoided praising or even mentioning his historical role, because of his role in the Red Army.
 Denikin, for example, a participant in the 1916 offensive and later a leading White commander, portrayed Brusilov as a ditherer who, at a critical moment in the 1916 offensive, "suffered a curious psychological breakdown" and ordered a needless retreat spurred by "imaginary dangers of the enemy breaking through."

+The Soviet government also notes Brusilov's extreme counterrevolutionary views:

+Brusilov can also be described as an ardent Germanophobe, which is confirmed by the entries in his memoirs and actions in Galicia:

 Assessment

 According to the assessment of British Field Marshal Bernard Montgomery, Brusilov was one of the seven outstanding fighting commanders of World War I, the others being Erich von Falkenhayn (later replaced by Paul von Hindenburg), Erich Ludendorff, Mustafa Kemal, Herbert Plumer, John Monash and Edmund Allenby.